johnmberger/smail/README.md

 It's email for people who like snail mail!

-Build exclusively for Salesloft users
+Build exclusively for Salesloft users.

+This is written in Vue 3 with Typescript and Tailwind.
+I tried to avoid using any component library as a lil challenge to myself.

 To run this app locally: